Getting Disability Benefits for Bipolar Disorder

 You can get disability for bipolar if you have symptoms of mania, such as hyperactivity and distractibility, that affect your functional abilities.

+Doctors refer to this "180" shift in mood as cycling.
 Some people cycle rapidly between manic and depressive episodes, while others have episodes that last for weeks or months.
-The intensity of the episodes can vary as well.
-With bipolar I, the manic episodes are "full-blown" and last at least a week, with depressive episodes lasting two weeks.
-For bipolar II, symptoms of mania are milder (hypomania).
+Episodes can also vary in intensity.
+People with bipolar I have "full-blown" manic episodes, while people with bipolar II have milder symptoms (hypomania).
 In cyclothymia, both the depressive and manic symptoms are milder.

-To qualify under the SSA's official listing for bipolar disorder, you must have a diagnosis of bipolar disorder and your medical records must show that you have at least three of the following symptoms:
+The first step in meeting listing 12.04 is showing that you have a diagnosis of bipolar disorder and at least three of the following symptoms:

 • quickly changing ideas and thought patterns ("flight of ideas")